-On 13 September 2022, Microsoft released updates to address 63 vulnerabilities; five were classified as ‘Critical’, two have been publicly disclosed, one of which is being actively exploited.
+On 13 September 2022, Microsoft released updates to address 63 vulnerabilities; five were classified as ‘Critical’, two have been publicly disclosed, and one of which is being actively exploited.
 We recommend applying the latest updates as soon as possible.

 Microsoft noted that threat actors are exploiting a publicly disclosed vulnerability tracked as CVE-2022-37969.
 This vulnerability affects Common Log File System (CLFS), a logging subsystem that is accessible to both kernel-mode as well as user-mode applications for transaction logging and/or recovery.
 Prior access is required, and a threat actor would have to engineer interaction with a victim.
 If the victim opens a file or a link, the threat actor would be able to execute code with elevated privileges.
 Microsoft rated this flaw as “important” and assigned a CVSS risk score of 7.8 out of 10.
 This flaw appears to be identical to CVE-2022-24521, another local privilege escalation (LPE) issue that Microsoft fixed and reported to be exploited in April 2022.